-Many people are under the impression that the process for generating laughter while giving a speech or presentation is somehow vastly different from delivering stand-up comedy.
+Many people are under the impression that the process for generating laughter while giving a presentation or speech somehow vastly different from delivering stand-up comedy.

 This notion is FALSE.

 The comedy mechanics for generating audience laughter are exactly the same as those needed for stand-up comedy regardless of the speaking environment.

-The big difference is that speeches and presentations usually contain “informational content” that is not designed or intended to generate laughter (which is NOT required for a stand-up routine).
+The big difference is that speeches and presentations usually contain additional “essential informational content” that is not designed or intended to generate laughter (which is NOT required for a stand-up routine).

-For any trainer, teacher or public speaker who is looking to “spice” up their speeches and presentations with comedy and humor, here’s what you need to know:
+For any trainer, teacher or public speaker who is looking to “punch up” up their speeches and presentations with comedy and humor, here’s what you need to know: